Utah proposes panel to decide when transgender athletes play – KION546

 Associated Press

-SALT LAKE CITY (AP) — Utah lawmakers have advanced a revised proposal about setting new rules governing the participation of transgender athletes in high school sports.
-The proposal would allow a group of health professionals and others appointed by the state’s Republican Legislature to decide which transgender athletes can play women’s sports based on physical traits and characteristics affected by puberty.
+SALT LAKE CITY (AP) — Utah lawmakers have advanced a revised proposal about setting new rules governing the participation of transgender athletes in grade and high school sports.
+The proposal would allow a group of experts appointed by the state’s Republican Legislature to decide which transgender athletes can play girls’ sports based on physical traits affected by puberty.
 Utah is among a larger group of Republican-led states weighing new rules governing transgender student-athletes.
-The plan from Republican Kera Birkeland passed through a legislative committee on a 6-3 vote Monday.
-It follows earlier efforts to ban transgender athletes from girls’ youth sports and to require that they undergo hormone therapy before competing.
+The debate pits those who believe a policy is needed to establish fairness in girls’ sports against others who argue the low number of transgender student-athletes suggests the issue is more about culture war than fairness.